cjns/Site-Solutions-Website/README.md

   - Further Details:
     - Maintain the same style and layout throughout the site.
     - A responsive navigation bar at the top of the site that allows the user to access the main pages of the website.
-    - Cootains a telephone number on mobile and desktop for ease of calling.
+    - Contains a telephone number on mobile and desktop for ease of calling.
-    - The site logo will be situated on the left and will link back to the home page.
+    - The site logo will be situated on the left.
     - The nav links will be positioned to the right and on smaller devices the nav menu will reduce to a burger menu bar to keep the experience tidy, intuitive, and maintain common convention.

 - Home page